MRes AI and Machine Learning

 If you have a non-UK degree, please check the College minimum entry requirements, but note that the entry requirements to this MRes programme are normally higher than College minimum requirements.

 Non-native English speakers must also meet the College English requirements.
-You do not have to take a test before applying, but need to pass an approved test before starting the programme.
+You do not have to take an English test before applying, but need to pass an approved test before starting the programme.

 Please apply online via our MRes AI and Machine Learning page of the Imperial postgraduate prospectus.